A Quick Guide To SwiftUI Modifiers

 Reusability:

-Modifiers encourage the creation of reusable components.
+SwiftUI Modifiers encourage the creation of reusable components.
 We can define a set of modifiers that encapsulate a certain style or behavior and apply them to multiple views.
+We can now apply the RoundedButtonStyle modifier to multiple buttons for consistent styling.

 Fig 12.
 Reusability